2nd Annual 2013 Philly Farm and Food Fest

 Kimberton Whole Foods

-Although black and white Post Cards lined the Product Tables listing vendor numbers beckoning Votes for the Best of the Day’s Event, I found it difficult there could be just one top vendor among all of the exceptional choices, especially with nearly every table and product singularly worth exploring.
+Although black and white Post Cards lined the Product Tables listing vendor numbers beckoning Votes for the Best of the Day’s Event, I found it difficult for there to be just one top vendor among all of the exceptional choices, especially with nearly every table and product singularly worth exploring.

-And then, there were desserts and this particular vendor whose photographed supreme tasting French delicacies of perfection goes unknown for lack of a promotional piece filled among the handy Whole Foods cloth shopping bag I toted along, receiving yet another useful rain proof version from the Three Springs Fruit Farm in Wenksville, PA.
+And then, there were desserts and this particular vendor whose photographed supreme tasting French delicacies of perfection goes unknown for lack of a promotional piece filling my handy Whole Foods cloth shopping bag.
+Generously, I received received a beautiful rain proof carry bag from the Three Springs Fruit Farm in Wenksville, PA.

 Finally, this lovely young woman above is Elena Hoffman the 2013 Pennsylvania Honey Queen, a Title annually awarded based on depth of knowledge on honey and beekeeping as well as Public Speaking and Presentation.
 An impressive representative, Hoffman through her role travels throughout the state during her reign providing a broad array of everything related to honey from cooking demonstrations to educating schoolchildren at assemblies.
 If you are interested in sharing Honey in your school or festival event, you can contact The Pennsylvania State Beekeepers Association at www.pastatebeekeepers.org